IPS-Eye-White

 One generation shall praise Your works to another, And shall declare Your mighty acts.
 On the glorious splendor of Your majesty And on Your wonderful works, I will meditate.
 (Psalms 145:4-5 NASB)

-All of which means that when the Bible talks of meditation, it has nothing to do with clearing your minds of all thoughts, but prayerfully focusing your conscious, undivided attention on something specific.
+In other words, Biblical meditation has nothing to do with clearing your minds of all thoughts, but prayerfully focusing your conscious, undivided attention on something specific.
 In fact, when the Father commanded Joshua to meditate on the book of the law, He told Joshua why - so that he would be careful to obey the law and thus make his way successful.

 "This book of the law shall not depart from your mouth, but you shall meditate on it day and night, so that you may be careful to do according to all that is written in it; for then you will make your way prosperous, and then you will have success.
 (Joshua 1:8 NASB)